 TIP: Post-Covid, Museum entry has been more restricted.
 We recommend you book tickets online to avoid any inconvenience.

 16. Take a Stroll around Toronto Islands

 Toronto Islands is a chain of several islands along Lake Ontario.
-One of the best outdoor attractions in Toronto, there's a lot that one can do, such as water sports, camping, fishing, boating, bird watching, picnics and even visiting art galleries and shops.
+One of the best outdoor attractions in Toronto, there's a lot that one can do, such as water sports, fishing, boating, bird watching, picnics and even visiting art galleries and shops.
 It also offers stunning views of the Toronto skyline.